-Transport research in Ireland is based on the national research policy and on transport research policy and planning documents.
+Transport research in Ireland is based on the national research policy, transport research policy and planning documents.
 Sustainability is high on the transport policy agenda.
 Key documents for transport research and policy include:

 At national level, research funding is primarily provided by two departments:

-They provides financial support to initiatives, such as pilot projects and other initiatives in the Smarter Travel Framework.
+They provides financial support to initiatives, such as pilot projects among others.

-Current ongoing funding sources, strategies and thematic programmes, which are related to transport related research, include:
+Current ongoing funding sources, strategies and thematic programmes relating to transport research in Ireland include:

-- GDA Investment Programme - subdivided into four sub-programmes: Heavy Rail Sub-programme; Light Rail Sub-programme; Bus/BRT Sub-programme; and Integration, Sustainable Transport Measures & Support Sub-programme.
+- GDA Capital Programme is subdivided into four sub-programmes: Heavy Rail Sub-programme; Light Rail Sub-programme; BusConnects; and Integration, Sustainable Transport Measures & Support Sub-programme.

 International research and development cooperation programmes and partnerships of the European Union relevant to Ireland include: